 The Fund is supervised and administered by the Bank of North Dakota.
 All cash accounts are deposited in the Bank of North Dakota.
-The Fund also has on deposit with the Bank of North Dakota monies used to fund the interest buy downs on real estate and chattel loans, which is included in prepaid interest on the Fund's balance sheet (See Note 3).
+The Fund also has on deposit with the Bank of North Dakota monies used to fund the interest buy downs on real estate and chattel loans, which is included in prepaid interest on the Fund's statement of net position (See Note 3).